A Brief History

 Climate concern has doubled since 2016, with 40% of those surveyed reporting they were very or extremely worried.
 “This is a remarkable shift in British public opinion,” said the lead researcher, Professor Nick Pidgeon.
 [12] The Cardiff research confirmed widespread support for taking personal action, such as turning down winter heating, travelling more by public transport, flying less, and eating less meat.

-Green campaigners Greenpeace admit, “Its easy to feel overwhelmed, that climate change is too big to solve.
-But we already have the answers, its just a question of making them happen.”
+Green campaigners Greenpeace admit, “It’s easy to feel overwhelmed, that climate change is too big to solve.
+But we already have the answers, it’s just a question of making them happen.”
 [13] And scientists at the Grantham Institute at Imperial College, London, say, “Many people ask us what they personally can do about it?
 And how does this fit into the bigger picture?”
 [14]

 References